MeteoGroup/jbrotli/README.md

 At the moment, there are zero known issues with jbrotli and all 90+ unit tests are passing green.

+###### Mar.2016

+    The problem with the crashing JVM is solved: it revealed itself as a memory leak in the OutputStream class ;-)
+    Also high throughput and concurrent benchmarks are now running perfectly fine.
+    Monitoring with jConsole or jVisualVM show that e.g. the BrotliServletFilter behaves on par with GZIP compression in e.g. Tomcat web server.

 ###### Jan.2016

     When I did high throughput and highly concurrent benchmarks with the HTTP servers (see below),